DaemonAlchemist/unstateless/README.md

 #### `useGlobal.listen.on:  <T>(state:ISharedState<T>, spy:UpdateSpy<T>) => void`
 #### `useMyVar.onChange(spy:UpdateSpy<T>)`

 This provides a hook into the shared state update process.
 Pass in a spy function to listen for state changes.
-This is especially useful for logging state changes or persisting values to an API.
+This is especially useful for logging state changes or persisting values to remote storage when they change.

 #### `useGlobal.listen.onAll:  <T>(spy:UpdateSpy<T>) => void`